-(4) The term of a streaming / royalty agreement commences on the effective date of the agreement.
-The term extends for the initial crediting period of the stream / royalty and can be extended should the project(s) continue to issue carbon credits beyond the current or expected crediting period of the project.
-See "- Overview of the Company's Carbon Credit Projects".

-(5) The Company classifies its streams and royalties in five categories with reference to the stage of each project ranging from developing to delivery of carbon credits to the Company.
-See "-Project Streaming Agreement Classification Criteria".

-(6) Only includes cash amounts paid under the Rimba Raya Stream.
-Excludes the dollar value of share consideration granted under the SAA.

-(7) Subject to the formal exercise by Osisko of its Stream Participation Rights.
-See "Material Contracts - Participation Rights".

-(8) Under the SRN registry, Rimba Raya is expected to have a project lifetime until 2073.

-(9) Three of the underlying projects are cookstove projects and four of the underlying projects are water purification projects.

-(10) One of the cookstove projects is registered under Verra.
-The remaining six projects are registered under Gold Standard.

-(11) 35.5% as of March 2023.
-See "- Overview of the Company's Carbon Credit Projects - Projects".

-(12) Under the Sustainable Community Stream, the Company has the option to extend the stream for additional consideration of \$0.45 per VCU delivered adjusted for inflation based on the Canadian Consumer Price Index.

-(13) Project Start Year reflects the calendar year the project is currently expected to start project activities.

-(14) The Company will also receive a revenue royalty on value of Biochar sold by Standard Biocarbon.
-See "- Overview of the Company's Carbon Credit Projects".

-- (15) 76.9% as of January 2023.
-See "- Overview of the Company's Carbon Credit Projects Projects". - (16) 74.4% as of January 2023.
-See "- Overview of the Company's Carbon Credit Projects Projects". - (17) Credits were issued to ERA and delivered to the Company in January 2023 and the Cerrado Biome Stream status is now "Delivering".
-See "- Overview of the Company's Carbon Credit Projects Projects".
+- (4) The term of a streaming / royalty agreement commences on the effective date of the agreement.
+The initial crediting period of the stream / royalty typically commences upon delivery of first credits to the Company and can be extended should the project(s) continue to issue carbon credits beyond the current or expected crediting period of the project.
+See " Overview of the Company's Carbon Credit Projects". - (5) The Expected Year of First Credit Delivery to the Company refers to the year in which the Company expects to receive its first delivery of carbon credits under the terms of each carbon credit streaming agreement.
+See " Overview of the Company's Carbon Credit Projects". - (6) The Company classifies its streams and royalties in five categories with reference to the stage of each project ranging from development of projects to delivery of carbon credits to the Company.
+See " Project Streaming Agreement Classification Criteria". - (7) Only includes cash amounts paid under the Rimba Raya Stream.
+Excludes the dollar value of share consideration granted under the SAA. - (8) Under the SRN registry, the Rimba Raya project is expected to have a project lifetime until 2073. - (9) Given the ongoing verification of the Rimba Raya project under the new SRN system and pending regulatory developments, the expected year of first credit delivery under the SRN system remains unknown at this time.
+As a result, the Rimba Raya Stream status has been classified as "Development". - (10) The Company will also receive a revenue royalty based on the value of Biochar sold by the project partner.
+See " Overview of Carbon Credit Projects Projects". - (11) The Company has the option to extend the stream for additional consideration of \$0.45 per VCU delivered adjusted for inflation based on the Canadian Consumer Price Index. - (12) Three of the underlying projects are cookstove projects and four of the underlying projects are water purification projects. - (13) One of the cookstove projects is registered under Verra.
+The remaining six projects are registered under Gold Standard. - (14) 80% as of as of the date of this AIF.
+See " Overview of the Company's Carbon Credit Projects". - (15) First issuance of carbon credits is currently expected in 2024 but may be delayed due to Verra's review of the current project methodology.
+See " Overview of the Company's Carbon Credit Projects". - (16) The methodology applied under CAR's Climate Forward program is specifically intended for forward financing.
+FMUs for each project or project area are issued in one tranche following 'confirmation', which occurs approximately one year after planting to ensure seedling survival beyond the highest mortality period.
+FMUs can be retired to mitigate future anticipated emissions and may also be converted to standard Climate Action Reserve tonnes with ex-post monitoring and verification.